Copyright © 2012-2020: Flying For Home & Red Zephyr Studios. All Rights Reserved.

 After sending a breeding request, wait patiently!
 It can take anywhere from a few hours to a few weeks to get a response, depending on when the request is sent.
 The earlier you send requests, the longer you can expect to wait for a response.
 Many stud owners don't go through requests until mid-February!
 If it's after March and you haven't heard anything in over a week, you may politely send a message to check in.
 However, avoid repeatedly harassing stud owners, especially early in the season when they may have hundreds of requests to sort through.

 If you are breeding Standardbreds, Quarter Horses, or Paint Horses, it is considered acceptable to make certain matches genetically that aren’t acceptable in TBs or GBs, due to the smaller gene pool in these breeds.
 This applies more to STBs since QH/PH can find matches in TBs, however it is okay if the matches in these breeds aren't what would be considered perfect (or even good) in TBs or GBs.
 Just keep in mind that some stud owners have different criteria when accepting matches, so a match you're okay with might not be what a stud owner is looking for.

 In addition, a few key things to remember are listed below.

-• If a mare is really bad, look to improve Conformation and Health first
+• If a mare is really bad, look to improve Conformation and Heritage first.

-With the addition of new breeds here is a helpful chart to show you the breakdown of breed crosses.
-Crossbreeding can restrict the offspring from certain races, but otherwise will not currently affect the foals in any other way.
-Plus, crossbred foals can participate in those restricted races through several methods, which includes purifying them, earning the required amount of points in races, or nothing if they’re gelded (geldings are eligible even if they’re appendix in some form).
-The only breeds that are unable to be cross-bred are Standardbreds and Goldbloods.
+As many people choose to cross Thoroughbreds, Quarter Horses, and Paint Horses, the chart below provides a guideline of what breed the resulting foal will be.
+Crossbreeding can restrict the offspring from series races, but otherwise will not currently affect the foals in any other way.
+Plus, crossbred foals can participate in series through several methods, which includes purifying them, earning the required amount of points in races, or gelding.